 When you hear “prime,” what’s the first thing that comes to mind?
 Prime rib?
 Prime numbers?
 Optimus Prime?
-Chances are, your brain doesn’t go immediately to anything related to financing.
-Understanding what constitutes different levels of financing and the “prime” terminology that goes with them can help you stay on track to a good credit score.
+Chances are your brain doesn’t go immediately to anything related to financing.
+Understanding different credit levels can help you focus on building or maintaining a good credit score.

-It’s also important to remember that scoring models from credit bureaus, financing companies and FICO® can differ, so the credit tier you fit into can vary depending on who you’re financing with.
+It’s also important to remember that scoring models from credit bureaus, financing companies and FICO® can range from 350 to 850.
+So keep in mind that the credit tier you fit into can vary depending on who you’re financing with.

 Conditions and Requirements